Escondido, California

 It's a Hidden Gem

-Virtually all west coast cities of any size has an unhoused population.
+Virtually all West Coast cities of any size have an unhoused population.
 While locals crave a compassionate solution the size of Escondido makes the issue more apparent than for residents of bigger cities.
 This means they're more likely to complain.

 Escondido is home to 150,000 people and there is a historic downtown that is undergoing a big upgrade but for most, this is suburban life; Masterplanned communities, gated housing developments, parks, community centers and plenty of ample lots.
 There are rural areas as well and it’s all plopped down in the middle of rolling hills and tranquil scenery with easy access to downtown and major highways (I-15) that will take you to San Diego and other coastal cities like Carlsbad and Oceanside.
 Most residents own but there’s more downtown development these days including luxury apartments.